Poughkeepsie, New York

-Poughkeepsie (/pəˈkɪpsi/ pə-KIP-see) is a city in and is the county seat of Dutchess County, New York, United States.
+Poughkeepsie (/pəˈkɪpsi/ pə-KIP-see) is the largest city in, and county seat of, Dutchess County, New York, United States.
 It is surrounded by the Town of Poughkeepsie and had a population of 31,577 at the 2020 census, while the Kiryas Joel–Poughkeepsie–Newburgh metropolitan area has an estimated 712,000 residents.
 Poughkeepsie is in the Hudson Valley region, midway between the core of the New York metropolitan area and the state capital of Albany.
 It is served by the nearby Hudson Valley Regional Airport and Stewart International Airport in Orange County, New York.

 Poughkeepsie has been called "The Queen City of the Hudson".
 Originally part of New Netherland, it was settled in the 17th century by the Dutch and became New York State's second capital shortly after the American Revolution.
 It was chartered as a city in 1854.
 Major bridges in the city include the Walkway over the Hudson, a former railroad bridge which reopened as a public walkway in 2009; and the Mid-Hudson Bridge, a major thoroughfare built in 1930 that carries U.S. Route 44.
 The city of Poughkeepsie lies in New York's 18th congressional district.

-The City of Poughkeepsie and neighboring Town of Poughkeepsie are generally viewed as a single place and are commonly referred to collectively as "Poughkeepsie", with a combined population of 77,048 in 2020. including IBM.
+The City of Poughkeepsie and neighboring Town of Poughkeepsie are generally viewed as a single place and are commonly referred to collectively as "Poughkeepsie", with a combined population of 77,048 in 2020.
 Educational institutions include Marist University, Vassar College, Dutchess Community College and The Culinary Institute of America.
-In 2024 and 2025, Poughkeepsie was ranked as one of the top cities in the U.S.